ThomasLandstra/Rougelike-Room-Formatter/README.md

 The following features are planned to be added in the future:

-- Suppot for any image size
+- Support for any image size
 - Save to file (Using [PyEsave](https://github.com/ThomasLandstra/PyEsave))
 - Export in CSV format
 - Support for more objects